helloextend/react-challenge/README.md

 # Extend React Challenge

-This is bare-bones version of own of our client apps, where we ask candidates to build out a small application.
+This is bare-bones version of one of our client apps, where we ask candidates to build out a small application.
 The goal: give both the candidate and the Extend team a chance to interact on a realistic, but limited (shooting for just a few hours), task.
 We see this as a two-way evaluation, for the team and the candidate to decide if its a good fit.

 ### Setup
 Copy this repository to your own private repository on GitHub